wistia/wistia-open-docs/_posts/account-setup.md

 Once you save, everything should be switched over for you, and you are now rocking a custom URL!

 {{ "CNAMEing your domain won't change the name in the embed codes.
-As such, Any links previously shared or videos embedded from your account will still operate as normal.
+As such, any links previously shared or videos embedded from your account will still operate as normal.
 Our system isn't designed for customizable embed hosts.
 This will merely change the address where you/viewers can see your Wistia account videos." | note }}

 ---